-- When you use Resource Pools please design/consider configuration of Resource
+- When you use Resource Pools please design/consider the configuration of Resource

 Pools carefully.
 If you want to prioritize Resource Pools (and also VMs inside them) by using Shares please remember that amount of VMs is a very important consideration.
 For example, you have two resource pools with 100 and 10 VMs in each.
-Shares of resource pool 1 is 8000 (80%of cluster resource), resource pool 2 - 2000 (20% of luster resource).
-In this case, when CPU contention occurs, each VM in Resource Pool 1 could get 0.8% of resource of CPU but VM in Resource Pool 2%!
+Shares of resource pool 1 are 8000 (80%of cluster resource), resource pool 2 - 2000 (20% of lustre resource).
+In this case, when CPU contention occurs, each VM in Resource Pool 1 could get 0.8% of a CPU resource but VM in Resource Pool 2%!
 I have seen this problem in some environments - Test/Dev VMs got more resources than Production VMs!